Skip to main content

 • There is no authorization header present in your requests like “Authorization.”

-For instance, if an API demands Bearer token for access but this token has not been included in any request or is incorrect it will issue back a response having HTTP-code of Unauthorized (the most common case).
+For instance, if an API demands Bearer token for access but this token has not been included in any request or is incorrect it will issue back a response having HTTP status code 401 Unauthorized (the most common case).

 403 Forbidden?

-The reason for using a 403 Forbidden status code when the server recognizes the request, the client has been authenticated, but the client does not have permission to access the requested resource.
-It means that in this case, a client is known while a server intentionally turns down fulfilling his or her request because of inadequate privileges.
+The reason for using a 403 Forbidden status code is when the server recognizes the request, the client has been authenticated, but the client does not have permission to access the requested resource.
+It means that in this case, a client is known while a server intentionally turns down fulfilling the request because of inadequate privileges.

 When to Use 403 Forbidden